ethereum/consensus-specs/specs/altair/fork.md

             for flag_index in participation_flag_indices:
                 epoch_participation[index] = add_flag(epoch_participation[index], flag_index)

-def backfill_historical_roots(state: BeaconState, pre: BeaconState) -> None:
+def load_historical_batches(state: BeaconState, pre: BeaconState) -> List[HistoricalBatchSummary, HISTORICAL_ROOTS_LIMIT]:
-    # Clients need to recreate `historical_block_roots` and
+    # Clients need to recalculate the historical batches from genesis and return
-    # `historical_state_roots` from their history.
-A large part can be
-    # precalculated and verified against historical_roots in state.
-    # Before the fork, clients should start collecting the part that has not
-    # been pre-calculated.
-    #
-    # The calclulated split historical roots can be verified against the existing
+    # them here with the roots of the blocks and states separated.
+It's assumed
+    # most of these are pre-calculated and the rest are stored on-the-fly by
-    # historical_roots field up to the fork.
+    # altair-compatible clients leading up to the fork.
+All in all, this should
+    # be around 10kb of hashes.

+    return []

 def upgrade_to_altair(pre: phase0.BeaconState) -> BeaconState:
     epoch = phase0.get_current_epoch(pre)
+    historical_batches = load_historical_batches()

+    # Tree hash should match since HistoricalBatchSummary is an intermediate step in calculating the phase0 historical root entry
+    assert hash_tree_root(historical_batches) == hash_tree_root(pre.historical_roots)
     post = BeaconState(
         # Versioning
         genesis_time=pre.genesis_time,